FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/introduction_to_golang.md

 ---
 tags: ['csharp', 'dotnet']
-title: Introduction to csharp
+title: Introduction to golang
-description: Explaining the history of csharp and how it is used
+description: Explaining the history of golang and how it is used
 pubDate: Fri, 17 January 2024
 layout: "@/templates/BasePost.astro"
 imgSrc: "/imgs/2023/1797349317.png"